Careers

 Current Openings

-The Down Syndrome Resource Foundation has an opportunity for a talented certified BC Teacher with a passion for making a difference in the lives of individuals with Down syndrome and their families.
-The location is at our centre in north Burnaby.
-The start date for the position is Aug 19, 2024.
+The Down Syndrome Resource Foundation has an opportunity for a talented Speech-Language Pathologist with a passion for making a difference in the lives of children with developmental disabilities and their families.
+The location is at our center in north Burnaby, BC.
+Commencement date: as soon as a qualified candidate is found.

 Qualifications: